skatkov/stoic/README.md

 This automatically resolves the dependencies and compiles the source code into an executable for your platform.

+## Releasing
+TODO: Write a section how to release this app to public

 ## Contributions

 This project is my little Go playground.
 It would be awesome to learn about any appropriate improvements for this codebase.